FOR SALE TO OUT OF STATE BUYERS OR DEALERS ONLY DUE TO CALIFORNIA SMOG EMISSIONS

 In 1978 a new fuel injection system developed by Weber which proved far more reliable than the earlier Bosch system, with these later '78 models having once again flat hoods without the required bulge and scoop to contain the four Weber carbs.
 This particular model is therefore one of the very last and most desirable Series III four Weber carb models with the hood scoop.

-You will look long and hard to find a finer example of this extraordinarily striking in this rare color and very rare last year (1978) of the 4 Weber Carbs AM V8 Coupes with hood bulge/scoop and original aluminum Tadek-Marek 5.3L V8 engine with a recent full service at renown marque specialists performed in September 2023 which included a full tune up including rebuilt carbs, new plugs and filters, included rebuilding the alternator, cleaning the distributor cap, and replacing the battery.
+You will look long and hard to find a finer example of this extraordinarily striking in this rare and original 'Jubilee Silver' color with Red leather and very rare last year (1978) of the 4 Weber Carbs AM V8 Coupes with hood bulge/scoop and original matching #'s aluminum Tadek-Marek 5.3L V8 engine with a recent full service at renown marque specialists performed in September 2023 which included a full tune up including rebuilt carbs, new plugs and filters, included rebuilding the alternator, cleaning the distributor cap, and replacing the battery.
 The car will be sold including its original spare wheel and factory tools.